FlexMeasures/flexmeasures/documentation/getting-started.rst

 .. code-block::

-    flexmeasures add asset --name TestA --asset-type-name battery --capacity-in-MW 30 --event-resolution 2 --latitude 65 --longitude 123.76 --owner-id 1
+    flexmeasures add asset --name "my basement battery pack" --asset-type-name battery --capacity-in-MW 30 --event-resolution 2 --latitude 65 --longitude 123.76 --owner-id 1

-Here, I left off the ``--market-id`` parameter, because in this quickstart scenario I'm fine with the dummy market created with ``flexmeasures add structure`` above.
-For the ownership, I got my user ID from the output of ``flexmeasures add user`` above, or I can browse to `FlexMeasure's user listing <http://localhost:5000/users>`_ and hover over my username.
+Here, I left out the ``--market-id`` parameter, because in this quickstart scenario I'm fine with the dummy market created with ``flexmeasures add structure`` above.
+For the ownership, I got my user ID from the output of ``flexmeasures add user`` above, or I can browse to `FlexMeasures' user listing <http://localhost:5000/users>`_ and hover over my username.

 Finally, you can also use the `POST /api/v2_0/assets <api/v2_0.html#post--api-v2_0-assets>`_ endpoint in the FlexMeasures API to create an asset.